-On MRI 1- Contour the GTV-T {initial} .
-It's the extension of the primary tumor at the cervix 2- Outline the CTV-T HR {initial} .
-It's the initial high risk CTV-T including GTV-T {initial} and any remaining cervix not infiltrated by the tumor

-Surimposition/Registration/ fusion between the MRI and the planning CT

-On CT 3- Contour the CTV-T LR {initial} in including the following structures: -the CTV-T HR {initial} -a 20 mm margin centripetal around GTV-T {initial} in the direction of the vagina -the complete parametria bilaterally -the whole uterus -the sacro-uterine ligaments and the mesorectum if involved -In case of excessive uterine/ligamentum latum infiltration consider to include ovaries into CTV-T LR {initial} -invaded organs (bladder, rectum, sigmoid, bowel) 4- Contour GTV-N and CTV-N (margin 0-3mm) and numerate them accordingly 5- Delineate the CTV- E in contouring the nodal region corresponding to the patient risk category ar including all the CTV-N 6- Generate the ITV-T LR by adding a 10mm margin (fixed margin approach) around the CTV-T LR {init} cranio-caudally and antero-posteriorly and 5mm laterally 7- On the ITV-T LR , erase the most caudal contours so that the most caudal delineation of the ITV-T LR correspond to the most caudal outline of the CTV-T LR {initial} 8- Join the ITV-T LR and the CTV-E outline to form the ITV 45.
+On MRI 1- Contour the GTV-T{initial}.
+It's the extension of the primary tumor at the cervix 2- Outline the CTV-T HR{initial}.
+It's the initial high risk CTV-T including GTV-T{initial} and any remaining cervix not infiltrated by the tumor Surimposition/Regis stration/ fusion between the MRI and the planning CT - use the MRI with the planning CT on the bony structure, try to match locally (the cervix region) on the soft the images side by side.
+Once fused, verify your MR-based contour on the planning CT and do adjustments if On CT 3- Contour the CTV-T LR{initial} in including the following structures: the CTV-T HR{initial} a 20 mm margin centripetal around GTV-T{initial} in the direction of the vagina the complete parametria bilaterally the whole uterus the sacro-uterine ligaments and the mesorectum if involved In case of excessive uterine/ligamentum latum infiltration consider to include ovaries into CTV-T LR{initial} invaded organs (bladder, rectum, sigmoid, bowel) 4- Contour GTV-N and CTV-N (margin 0-3mm) and numerate them accordingly 5- Delineate the CTV-E in contouring the nodal region corresponding to the patient risk category and including all the CTV-N 6- Generate the ITV-T LR by adding a 10mm margin (fixed margin approach) around the CTV-T LR{initial} cranio-caudally and antero-posteriorly and 5mm laterally 7- On the ITV-T LR, erase the most caudal contours so that the most caudal delineation of the ITV-T LR correspond to the most caudal outline of the CTV-T LR{initial} 8- Join the ITV-T LR and the CTV-E outline to form the ITV 45.
 9- Generate the PTV 45 in adding a 5mm margin to the ITV 45 10- Outline the OAR